 Head straight for the riverfront walk in Brisbane, or a stroll through Southbank.

-Burleigh is still beautiful too, with its glorious beaches and sophisticated restaurants and cafes.
+Burleigh on the Gold Coast is still beautiful too, with its glorious beaches and sophisticated restaurants and cafes.

 Australia has its own charm, and nowhere is this more obvious than in Queensland.